keithy/polperro/docs/ideas.md

 #### Keywords Thesaurus

-The italicised keywords listed below should be italizised in project documentation.
+The italicised keywords listed below should be italicized in project documentation.

 Developer
     Linux   - *keg*   *flagon* *sack*